Dominion of New England: Establishment

 Charles II had chosen Colonel Percy Kirke to govern the dominion, but Charles died in February 1685 before the commission was approved.
 King James II approved Kirke's commission later in 1685, but Kirke came under harsh criticism for his role in putting down Monmouth's Rebellion, and his commission was withdrawn.
 The King issued a provisional commission on October 8, 1685 to Massachusetts Bay native Joseph Dudley as President of the Council of New England, due to delays in developing the commission for Kirke's intended successor Sir Edmund Andros.

 Dudley's limited commission specified that he would rule with an appointed council and no representative legislature.
 The councilors named as members of this body included a cross-section of politically moderate men from the old colonial governments.
 Edward Randolph had served as the crown agent investigating affairs in New England, and he was appointed to the council, as well.
 Randolph was also commissioned with a long list of other posts, including secretary of the dominion, collector of customs, and deputy postmaster.

 Dudley administration

 Dudley's charter arrived in Boston on May 14, 1686, and he formally took charge of Massachusetts on May 25.
 His rule did not begin auspiciously, since a number of Massachusetts magistrates refused to serve on his council.
+Simon Bradstreet, William Stoughton, Peter Bulkley, John Pynchon, Robert Tufton Mason, Richard Wharton, Wait Winthrop, Nathaniel Saltonstall, Bartholomew Gedney, Jonathan Tyng, John Usher, Dudley Bradstreet, John Hincks, Francis Champenoone, Edward Tyng, Fitz-John Winthrop, and Edward Randolph were all named in the commission, but Bradstreet and Wait Winthrop refused.

 According to Edward Randolph, the Puritan magistrates "were of opinion that God would never suffer me to land again in this country, and thereupon began in a most arbitrary manner to assert their power higher than at any time before."
 Elections of colonial military officers were also compromised when many of them refused to serve.
 Dudley made a number of judicial appointments, generally favoring the political moderates who had supported accommodation of the king's wishes in the battle over the old charter.